Fauve-mce/BEmovies/README.md

 - To obtain the API key, register on TMDB.
 - Make sure you include the Bearer authorization in the headers of your requests.
 - Use the DISCOVER, GENRES, and MOVIES endpoints of the TMDB API.
+-
-# Design overview
+## 🎨 Design overview

-The application design is based on the template provided, with adjustments to match the functionality required.
+The application design is based on the provided Figma template, with my personal touch added to make the development process more enjoyable and fun.

 [Figma - BeMovies project design](https://www.figma.com/proto/jT6U3cABdKEUDRVTUJSbQd/BeMovies?node-id=1-2&p=f&t=fyC6QQ80OmNlIvq7-0&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1)

-# Logo
+## 🖼️ Logo
 Here's the logo for the BeMovies application :

 ![Logo BeMovies](assets/img/logo-BEMOVIE-4.svg)